RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 * **sam.jvm.yaml** - (optional) for use with sam cli and local testing
 * **sam.native.yaml** - (optional) for use with sam cli and native local testing

+[NOTE]
+====
-**Note**: If you have already tested the function using live coding with Quarkus Dev mode, you can skip the function simulation locally.
+If you have already tested the function using live coding with Quarkus Dev mode, you can skip the function simulation locally.
 Then jump into the deployment step.
+====

 To simulate the function locally using [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 The AWS SAM command line interface (CLI) requires you to set AWS credentials so that it can make calls to AWS services on your behalf.
 Find more information how to set up AWS credentials for SAM CLI [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).